Islamic veiling practices by country: Austria

+Arab visitors to Zell am See in 2014 were issued brochures by local authorities urging them to take off any burqas.
 In 2017, a legal ban on face-covering clothing was adopted by the Austrian parliament.
 Headscarves were also banned in 2019 from primary schools, but Kippas worn by Jewish boys and the turban worn by Sikh boys were exempted in the legislature.
-In 2019, Austria banned the hijab in schools for children up to ten years of age.
 The Austrian legislators said their motivation was promoting equality between men and women and improving social integration with respect to local customs, and parents who send their child to school with a headscarf would be fined €440 ($427 or £386 as of 2022).
-In 2020 however, the law was overturned by the constitutional court after it was found to be unconstitutional.
+In 2020, however, the law was overturned by the constitutional court after it was found to be unconstitutional.
 The court said the legislature was required to treat various religious convictions equally, because the ban did not apply to the Jewish Kippa or to the turban worn by Sikh males.
-Arab visitors to Zell am See in 2014 were issued brochures by local authorities urging them to take off any burqas.
+But in 2025 Austria banned girls under the age of fourteen from wearing headscarves at recess and lessons in school, with the law taking effect in September 2026.